- Convicted of the 1981 murder of Philadelphia policeman Daniel Faulkner

 Abu-Jamal spent late 1969 in New York City and early 1970 in Oakland, living and working with BPP comrades in those cities.
 He was a BPP member from May 1969 until October 1970 and was subject to surveillance under the FBI's COINTELPRO program from 1969-74.

 In a 1970 interview, Abu-Jamal, alluding to a famous quote by Chinese Communist Party Chairman Mao Zedong, said: “Black people are facing the reality that the Black Panther Party has been facing: Political power grows out of the barrel of a gun.”

 Following his stint with the Panthers, Abu-Jamal returned to his old high school and led unsuccessful protests to change the school's name to Malcolm X High.
 He was eventually suspended for distributing literature that advocated “black revolutionary student power.”
-And after earning a GED, he studied briefly at Goddard College in Vermont.
+After earning a GED, Abu-Jamal studied briefly at Goddard College in Vermont.